Things To Do

 Visit one of these nice places.

-The ancient city walls provide panoramic views of the sea, the beaches, and the cityscape.
+The ancient city walls provide stunning views of the sea and the surrounding area, perfect for capturing sunset photos.

 Food in Saint-Malo